The Great Wealth Transfer: What You Need to Know

 While it may be frustrating to have to wait, try to utilize that time to gather all the facts and develop a plan for what you will do once you receive your inheritance.

 It is critical to consult with a financial advisor and your tax preparer for proper inheritance planning, especially when managing the tax implications of inherited wealth.
-Your choices in doing so can dramatically affect the taxes you will have to pay.
+Your choices in doing so can affect the taxes you will have to pay.
 There are generally two types of taxes to consider:

 Federal estate tax is a type of transfer tax levied based on the size of the estate.
 In 2025, the estate and gift tax exemption is $13.99 million.
 Therefore, the estate tax should not be an issue unless the decedent’s estate, along with any lifetime gifts to heirs, totals more than that figure.
 Even if federal estate tax is due, it should be paid from the estate before you receive any distribution.